kyleneideck/BackgroundMusic/README.md

 We also have [snapshot builds](https://github.com/kyleneideck/BackgroundMusic/releases).

 ## Auto-pause music

-**Background Music** automatically pauses your music player when a secondary audio source is playing, and unpauses the player when the secondary source has stopped.
+**Background Music** automatically pauses your music player when a second audio source is playing, and unpauses the player when the second source has stopped.
 This includes audio from video players and browsers.

-**Background Music** currently supports the following music players:
+The auto-pause feature currently supports following music players:

 + iTunes
 + [Spotify](https://www.spotify.com)